met4citizen/Hypergraph/README.md

 According to the Wolfram Model, the (spatial) hypergraph represents a spacelike state of the universe with nodes as "atoms of space".
-In the causal graph, the flux of causal edges through spacelike and timelike hypersurfaces graph is related to energy and momentum respectively.
+In the causal graph, the flux of causal edges through spacelike and timelike hypersurfaces is related to energy and momentum respectively.

 ## Highlighting